ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-dns.md

 {: #openshift-runbook-runbook-dns-creds}

 1. Log in to [{{site.data.keyword.cloud}}](https://cloud.ibm.com/login){: external}.
-2. From left menu, select **VMware**, then **Resources**.
+2. From left menu, select **VMware**.
+3. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** > **vCenter Server** from the left navigation pane.
-3. Select your deployed instance.
+4. Select your deployed instance.
-4. Collect the AD/DNS IP and remote desktop credentials.
+5. Collect the AD/DNS IP and remote desktop credentials.
-5. From a jump server or by using SSL VPN, remote desktop to the AD/DNS server.
+6. From a jump server or by using SSL VPN, remote desktop to the AD/DNS server.

 ## Creating DNS records
 {: #openshift-runbook-runbook-dns-records}